The Year Racum Almost Missed Christmas

 Racum, however, almost slept through Christmas one year.
 That was a year that he would never forget.
 This was how the tale went:

-While out gathering the kindling, Racum had accidentally knocked over a pot of honey that their neighbour, Mrs. Bear, had been preparing for her family.
-The Bear family had to have a lot of food to eat at this time of the year, because they were getting ready for their long winter sleep.
+While out gathering the kindling, Racum had accidentally knocked over a pot of honey that their neighbor, Mrs. Bear, had been preparing for her family.
+The Bear family had to have a lot of food to eat at this time of the year because they were getting ready for their long winter sleep.

 Racum didn’t want to get into any trouble with Mrs. Bear, so he started eating the honey that he had spilled.
 Well, the honey tasted so good that Racum cleaned up the whole pot.
 After eating the honey, Racum became very drowsy.
 He wanted to go to sleep.
 He found a little hole in the ground and curled up.
 Soon, he was fast asleep.